gnmerritt/gnmerritt.net/_posts/2018-04-03-fb-photos-of-me.markdown

 And that's it!
 You've now got local copies of all the images you're tagged in on Facebook.
 One step closer to deletion!

-_TODO_: Seems like they're an arbitrary resolution, how do we force search to give us the largest picture possible?
+_TODO_: Seems like the images come back at an arbitrary resolution, how do we force search to give us the largest picture possible?